nergalex/xc-ce-s3-demo/readme.rst

    :alt: Customer Edge in a HUB

-b) Allow the CE to consume a S3 bucket
+b) Allow the CE to consume your S3 bucket
 ========================================
 In the permission policy of the S3 bucket, allow the CE to access to the desired objects, by allowing the Service Endpoint as the source.